ChengtaoLi/dan/README.md

 | ![](toy/fig/dan_2s.gif)       | ![](toy/fig/real.png)         |

-## Running the Experiments on MNIST
+## MNIST Digit Generation
-This part of code lies in `mnist` folder and is built based on [DCGAN Implementation](https://github.com/carpedm20/DCGAN-tensorflow).
+This part of code can be used to reproduce experimental results on MNIST digit generation.
+It lies in `mnist` folder and is built based on [DCGAN Implementation](https://github.com/carpedm20/DCGAN-tensorflow).

 ### Training
 To train the adversarial network, run